-6.25 THE HOERKAL
+6.2.5 THE HOERKAL

 A hoerk is an elite military unit, usually with a special purpose.
-There are several hoerks in Angmar: the Witch-king's body guard, the Olog-hai, the crossbowmen, the rangers, the trackers, and the Uruk-hai.
-The trackers, rangers, and body guard are Mannish hoerks whose members were handpicked by Dancu.
-Unless on the field, they are stationed in Carn Dûm and are in constant training.
-The most active of the hoerks are the rangers and the trackers, who handle much of the reconnaissance for Dancu.
+There are several hoerks in Angmar: the Witchking's body guard, the Olog-hai, the crossbowmen, the rangers, the trackers, and the Uruk-hai.
+The trackers, rangers, and bodyguard are Mannish hoerks whose members were handpicked by Dairkan.
+Unless on the field, they are stationed in Carn Dûm, undergoing in constant training.
+The most active of the hoerks are the rangers and the trackers, who handle much of the reconnaissance for Dairkan.
 When in the field, these warriors operate in small groups of two to six.